jakubvanko/data-analysis-experiment/README.md

 ## Instructions

+The jar file is located in the target directory.
 The tool has a help screen that can be triggered by using it without any arguments:
 ```
 java -jar da-tool.jar
 ```